flamingock/flamingock-examples/s3/README.md

 3. [How to run this example](#how-to-run-this-example)
 4. [Proven functionalities](#proven-functionalities)

 > **Note**: Flamingock requires a backend to maintain its metadata.
-This example uses the Flamingock CE with DynamoDB as backend.
+This example uses the Flamingock CE with DynamoDB as storage backend.

 ## Prerequisites